 One bighorn sheep license shall be auctioned to the highest bidder in accordance with Section 20.1-08-04.1 of the North Dakota Century Code.
 The bid guidelines shall be set forth by the Wild Sheep Foundation - Midwest Chapter.
 Both residents and nonresidents shall be eligible to bid even if they have been successful bidders in previous years or successful lottery licensees.
-The successful bidder for the 2014 bighorn sheep license as well as previously successful bidders shall not be eligible to apply for a bighorn sheep lottery license in North Dakota.
+The successful bidder for the 2016 bighorn sheep license as well as previously successful bidders shall not be eligible to apply for a bighorn sheep lottery license in North Dakota.

-Who May Apply (Elk and Moose)-Only North Dakota residents shall be eligible.
+Who May Apply (Elk and Moose)--Only North Dakota residents shall be eligible.
 A person may apply for a license to hunt either or both species (elk and/or moose); however, they may not apply for a species (elk and/or moose) for which they have received a license in previous years.

-Who May Apply (Bighorn Sheep)--Both residents and nonresidents shall be eligible to apply for one of the four bighorn sheep licenses that will be issued by lottery.
+Who May Apply (Bighorn Sheep)--Both residents and nonresidents who have never received a bighorn sheep licenses in North Dakota shall be eligible to apply for one bighorn sheep license issued by lottery.
+The number of licenses to be issued by lottery shall be determined on September 1, 2016.
 No more than one license may be issued to a nonresident in accordance with N.D.C.C.
 20.1-08-04.1.